chamaken/ulogd2/README.md

 ----

 * would it be better to make source pluginstance to multi-thread?

-* config param to specify num of threads
-* config param to specify how many keysets source pluginstance has
-* more params which is available for nfqueue
-* mmaped and propagating delta counter NFCT
 * nft output
 * delete unavailable plugins (use static variable as key ptr)